 allowArray of permission rules to allow tool use[ "Bash(git diff:*)" ]

-denyArray of permission rules to deny tool use[ "WebFetch", "Bash(curl:*)" ]
+denyArray of permission rules to deny tool use.
+Use this to also exclude sensitive files from Claude Code access.[ "WebFetch", "Bash(curl:*)", "Read(./.env)", "Read(./secrets/**)" ]

 additionalDirectoriesAdditional working directories that Claude has access to[ "../docs/" ]

-defaultModeDefault permission mode when opening Claude Code"allowEdits"
+defaultModeDefault permission mode when opening Claude Code"acceptEdits"

 disableBypassPermissionsModeSet to "disable" to prevent bypassPermissions mode from being activated.
 See managed policy settings"disable"